lakindu2002/pennywhistle-pizza/README.md

 - Unit/ Integration tests have been implemented using Jest + Superfetch.
 - Set up DynamoDB Local using Docker - `docker run -p 8000:8000 amazon/dynamodb-local`.
 Then proceed to next step.
 - To run the tests, run `npm run test`
+- Currently all test cases have passed: `./test-results.png` (Image for Test Case Execution)

 ## Deployment Guidelines